randyn1080/randyn1080/README.md

 - 🚀 Learning **Java Spring Boot, React Native, and full-stack architecture**
 - 💡 Interested in backend development, API design, and app development
 - 👯 I’m looking to collaborate on any type of software development for experience
-- 🤔 I’m looking for help with breaking into the software development field
+- 🤔 I’m looking for help breaking into software development
 - 📫 Let's connect: [LinkedIn](https://www.linkedin.com/in/randy-nava-b81583208) , randyn1080@gmail.com , 484,238-6565